Manual Therapy vs. Touch-Based Cueing

 Can touch be non-denominational?

 For the past fifteen years, I’ve spent much time trying to learn more about what I was taught about touch, its supposed specificity in correcting connective tissue disorders, and the more general benefits of touch.
 Silo-based empires are built from tissue-based narratives, and the practitioners of those narratives help countless patients with this information.
 With positive outcomes, few students question the explanations that underpin the intervention (A post-hoc fallacy issue).
 Questioning authority in those silos of training is frequently discouraged, as all are expected to follow the party line.
-Such was my past, and I suspect it to be that of many others.
+Such was my past; I suspect it to be that of many others.

 However, when we emerge from the shadow of a master and begin to retake our power, specific problems must be resolved.
 When the teachings of a single information source are helpful, many decide to search no further.
-But engaging in learning in multiple domains often shows us that each of those work styles is useful, possibly even equally so.
+However, engaging in learning in multiple domains often shows us that each of those work styles is useful, even equally so.
 How do we justify such dilemmas?
 For instance, in manual therapy/massage interventions, when one learns both fascial-based and muscle-based manual therapy (MT) and finds both equally helpful, uncertainty and dissonance may occur, creating questions surrounding each narrative.

 A licensed health or medical professional may see a patient’s problems as stemming from improper head carriage, believing that excessive forward head carriage is limiting voice production (or swallowing efficiency, tongue resting position and efficiency, etc.), and prescribe a course of MT to help “balance” the muscle/fascia.
 Imagine a hypothetical intervention where the clinician places pressure on the patient’s chin and provides sustained input to align the structures better, stretch the tissues, and correct the head posture.
 They would verbalize the need to use specific pressures, sustain the input for specified lengths of time, repeat it for a set number of repetitions, and repeat this sequence a certain number of times daily.
 Someone with my background might say, “I’d like to hold this stretch for a sufficient time to release the tight fascia holding the head forward.”
 All these statements would be said to be based on evidence.
-Over time, the patient would probably show better head alignment and functional voice (or swallowing, etc.), seemingly validating the clinician’s methods.
+Over time, the patient would probably show better head alignment and functional voice (or swallowing, breathing, etc.), seemingly validating the clinician’s methods.

 Traditional and historical explanations of MT created stories of specific types of pressure necessary for addressing specific tissue-specific problems.
-My myofascial release (MFR) background taught me that slow, gentler, sustained pressures were needed to “release” restrictions in the connective tissues and that I was somehow isolating facia with the exclusion of other tissues and structures.
+My myofascial release (MFR) background taught me that slow, gentler, sustained pressures were needed to “release” restrictions in the connective tissues.
+I was somehow isolating facia with the exclusion of other tissues and structures.
 Other forms of MFR teach that shorter duration and more assertive pressures were necessary.
-Both styles of therapy “worked” and even shared some explanatory evidence that was said to validate the rationale.
+Both therapy styles “worked” and even shared some explanatory evidence that was said to validate the rationale.
 (I noted this irregularity early in my MFR training but had the decency to keep my mouth shut out of fear of banishment from that tribe!)
 However, over the past few decades, research has been published to cast doubt on these and many other tissue-specific narratives.

 Touch taps into many possibilities.
 McParlan et al. (2022) speak about touch’s ability to connect with the “priors” of another person, bringing awareness from the past into the present moment.
 In my early MFR training, this phenomenon was said to be due to emotions being stored or stuck in the restricted fascia.
 When a skilled clinician releases that fascia, the emotions can be felt and acknowledged.
-That’s a nice story, but one that is pure speculation on how complex interactions and awareness occur.
-If by touching with either MT or TBC-like pressures, we connect someone to relevance or understanding from the past, this occurrence may give them a reason to change or an awareness of the problem.
+That is a nice story, but one that is pure speculation on how complex interactions and awareness occur.
+If, by touching with either MT or TBC-like pressures, we connect someone to relevance or understanding from the past, this occurrence may give them a reason to change or an awareness of the problem.

 2022 by Walt Fritz, PT